pulibrary/ExcelAlmaLookup/README.md

 https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/090Integrations_with_External_Systems/030Resource_Management/190SRU_SRW_Search

 In order to access certain holdings fields (such as location or call number), the "Add Availability" option must be enabled for the SRU profile.
 Also, in order to retrieve barcodes, "Holdings Options (ISO 20775)" must be set to "Active".
-However, even without these settings enabled, the tool can retrieve any bibliographic field.
+However, even without these settings enabled, the tool can retrieve any bibliographic field (and search for many holdings fields, such as barcodes).

 The first time you run the tool, you will need to enter your institution's "Base URL for Alma SRU".
 You can contact your catalog administrator to find out this URL.
 It typically has the form https://[myinstitution].alma.exlibrisgroup.com/view/sru/[INSTITUTION_CODE].
 For example, the screenshot below shows the Base URL for Princeton's catalog: